bouaik9/youtube-bot-using-selenuim/README.md

-Input:--> Title if the video
+Input:--> Title of the video
-Output:--> playing the first video on the browser
+Output:--> playing the first video (from youtube resluts) on the browser

 Prerequisites :